right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 Getting bad body langage means one of two things: Either you are facing in to the group too much or are coming off as somewhat needy.
 Work on this and you will find your weakness
 2. Getting fake numbers

-Girls do this for several reasons: Either she has a boyfriend and doesn't want to hurt your feelings, she's married but lives to be flirted with and just used you to boost her ego
+Girls do this for several reasons: Either she has a boyfriend and doesn't want to hurt your feelings, she's married but lives to be flirted with and just used you to boost her egoor you demonstrated too much physical interest in her in the initial interaction.

----

-# CHASE HUGHES

-or you demonstrated too much physical interest in her in the initial interaction.
 When you first approach, try not to make faces like you think the lines coming out of your mouth are the coolest thing she's going to hear this year.
 Keep a very calm and controlled appearance and don't let her cach you sneaking a peak at cleavage, ass or anything else.
 Remember to be selective and that she has not yet earned your affection.
 3. Too nervous on the approach

 Simply put; everyone gets this and you will need to approach several women in all kinds of situations to get over it.
 The quickest ad fastest way to get over the anxiety of approaching is to use absolutely ridiculous lines with the intent for her to reject you and see how much you can get away with.
 Have your friends make up lame-ass lines for you to go and use designed for you to fail.
 It will be fun and make sure you take pictures to remember your times as an average guy.
 It won't be long before you are at the round table.